notrepo05/SimpleBase64/README.md

 # SimpleBase64
 Simple base64 encoding and decoding without validation.

-*This class has received little testing (need to add unit tests): use with caution.*
+*This class has received little testing (need to add unit tests): use with caution.
+Edit: This code has been extensively tested encoding and decoding large executables and tested for corner cases.*
 # Example Uses

 ```cpp